cuappdev/announcements-web/README.md

 ## Getting Started

 1. Duplicate the `.envtemplate` file, rename it to `.env.local`, and fill out the environment variables.
 2. Yarn is required for this project.
+Install dependencies with `yarn install`.
 If you do not have Yarn installed, run `npm install --global yarn` to install it.
 3. If using VSCode, install the Prettier extension and configure your settings to use it.

 ## Running the Server